 With the aim of having our management continue to maintain unshakeable credibility, Yokohama Rubber Group is making every effort to fortify and improve the support system needed to establish corporate governance that can realize management with transparency and fairness under our Corporate Philosophy.

-To further strengthen our business foundations through officer system reform, it was decided that, starting from March 2018, the number of Directors would be reduced, while at the same time adding one additional Outside Director.
-In addition, we strengthened the diversity of the board of Directors by appointing a female Outside Audit & Supervisory Board Member and appointing one Corporate Officer each from the U.S.A. and India.
-Moreover, we reduced the total number of Directors from ten to nine in FY 2019.
+To further strengthen our business foundations through officer system reform, it was decided that, starting from March 2020, the diversity of Directors would be increased, while at the same time adding Outside Director.
+In addition, we appointed Corporate Officer from the oversea site.
+Moreover, we increased the total number of Directors from nine to eleven.

 In addition, officer personnel and remuneration matters are discussed by the Personnel and Remuneration Committee for Corporate Officers, of which two of three members are Outside Officers, and decided on by the Board of Directors to ensure transparency and fairness.
 In order to strengthening the compliance structure, a whistle-blowing system has been introduced in which responsible officers have been assigned to overseas business locations and the status of issues such as labor issues is confirmed every month.